Upon your arrival in Stuttgart

 Formalities

 Both EU and Non-EU citizens are required to register at one of the residents’ registration offices (Bürgerbüro, Rathaus) of the town they have taken up residence.
 This must be done within the first fourteen days after having moved into an apartment or house if the stay in Germany is intended to last longer than 90 days.
-If you have not found a permanent place yet, you may also register with the address or your temporary accommodation at the residents’ registration offices of the town of Stuttgart.
+If you have not found a permanent place yet, you may also register with the address or your temporary accommodation at the residents’ registration offices of Stuttgart.

 For residents’ registration the following documents must be provided: